Understanding the political spectrum

 The left

-- Those on the left strive for an equal society and believe that the government should play a large part in people’s lives in order to achieve this.
-This is sometimes referred to as big government.
+- Those on the left strive for an equal society and believe that the government should play a large part in people’s lives to help achieve this.
+This approach is sometimes referred to as big government.

 The right

-- Those on the right believe that a certain level of social inequality is unavoidable, and that the government should play a limited role in people’s lives.
+- Those on the right strive to protect individual freedom and believe that the government should play a limited role in people’s lives.

 2. Progressive vs conservative